 Will a calorie deficit or low-calorie diet damage your metabolism?
 No, not exactly.

-In theory, if you eat less energy than you expend, you should lose weight.
+In theory, if you eat less energy (calories) than you expend, you should lose weight.
 If you do the opposite (i.e. eat more energy than you expend), you should gain weight.
-This post, let’s focus on the “Energy Out” (burning calories) part of this equation.
-We burn calories in 4 different ways…
+One way to refer to this is Calories In, Calories Out, or CICO.

 TEF is the number of calories you burn by eating, digesting, and processing your food.
 This represents roughly 5-10 percent of your ‘energy out’.

-In general, you’ll burn more calories in your effort to digest and absorb protein (20-30 percent of its calories) and carbs (5-6 percent) than you do fats (3 percent).
+In general, you’ll burn more calories in the process of digesting and absorbing protein (20-30 percent of its calories) and carbohydrates (5-10 percent) compared to fats (0-3 percent).

-You’ll burn more calories digesting minimally processed whole foods compared to highly processed foods.
+You’ll also burn more calories digesting minimally processed whole foods compared to highly processed foods.

 This is the number of calories you burn from purposeful exercise like working out at the gym, walking, biking, running, playing, gardening, etc.

-NEAT is the calories you burn through fidgeting, staying upright, and all other physical activities except purposeful exercise.
+NEAT is the calories you burn through fidgeting, walking, working, staying upright, and all other physical activities except purposeful exercise.
 This varies from person to person and day to day.

 Going back to eating too little…

-- Thermic effect of food goes down because you’re eating less.
+- Thermic Effect of Food (TEF) goes down because you’re eating less.

-- Resting metabolic rate goes down because you weigh less.
+- Resting Metabolic Rate (RMR) goes down because you weigh less.

-- Calories burned through physical activity goes down since you weigh less.
+- Calories burned through Physical Activity (PA) go down since you weigh less.